Azobenzene: Reactions

 Azobenzene is a weak base, but undergoes protonation at one nitrogen with a pKa = -2.95.
 It functions as a Lewis base, e.g. toward boron trihalides.
 It binds to low valence metal centers, e.g. Ni(Ph2N2)(PPh3)2 is well characterized.

-It oxidizes to give azoxybenzene.
+Azobenzene oxidizes to give azoxybenzene.
 Hydrogenation gives diphenylhydrazine.

 Trans–cis isomerization

 Azobenzene (and derivatives) undergo photoisomerization of trans and cis isomers. cis-Azobenzene relaxes back, in dark, to the trans isomer.
 Such thermal relaxation is slow at room temperature.
 The two isomers can be switched with particular wavelengths of light: ultraviolet light, which corresponds to the energy gap of the π-π* (S2 state) transition, for trans-to-cis conversion, and blue light, which is equivalent to that of the n-π* (S1 state) transition, for cis-to-trans isomerization.
 For a variety of reasons, the cis isomer is less stable than the trans (for instance, it has a distorted configuration and is less delocalized than the trans configuration).
 Photoisomerization allows for reversible energy storage (as photoswitches).